Ekaluk52003/Django-NextJs-App-Router/README.md

 ```

 ### Feature
-- Example of Next JS using server action with Django
+- Example of Next JS using server action with Django.
+No Usestate or Useeffect
 - Django Backed use package called Django Ninja instead of Django Rest Framework
+- Django API is rewrite from http://127.0.0.1:8000/api to http://localhost:3000/api.
+Pls check find next.config.js
+- No Cor Header is needed due to rewrite